sa2c/git-demystified/_episodes/01-setup.md

 Enter a meaningful description of the machine your using that will make sense to future you, such as "Work Laptop".
 In the *Key* field, we should enter the public RSA key.
 We can get this key by typing at the command line
 ~~~
-cat ~/.ssh/id_rsa.pub
+$ cat ~/.ssh/id_rsa.pub
 ~~~
+{: .language-bash}
 Copy the output of this command into the *Key* field and hit the "Add SSH Key" button to submit.

 ![ssh-keys-github-form.png](../fig/ssh-keys-github-form.png)

 You should be able to connect to github.com now.
 We can verify this with
 ~~~
-ssh -T git@github.com
+$ ssh -T git@github.com
 ~~~
+{: .language-bash}
 You may see one of the following warnings:
 ~~~
-> The authenticity of host 'github.com (IP ADDRESS)' can't be established.
+The authenticity of host 'github.com (IP ADDRESS)' can't be established.
-  > RSA key fingerprint is 16:27:ac:a5:76:28:2d:36:63:1b:56:4d:eb:df:a6:48.
+RSA key fingerprint is 16:27:ac:a5:76:28:2d:36:63:1b:56:4d:eb:df:a6:48.
-  > Are you sure you want to continue connecting (yes/no)?
+Are you sure you want to continue connecting (yes/no)?
 ~~~
+{: .output}
 or
 ~~~
-> The authenticity of host 'github.com (IP ADDRESS)' can't be established.
+The authenticity of host 'github.com (IP ADDRESS)' can't be established.
-  > RSA key fingerprint is SHA256:nThbg6kXUpJWGl7E1IGOCspRomTxdCARLviKw6E5SY8.
+RSA key fingerprint is SHA256:nThbg6kXUpJWGl7E1IGOCspRomTxdCARLviKw6E5SY8.
-  > Are you sure you want to continue connecting (yes/no)?
+Are you sure you want to continue connecting (yes/no)?
 ~~~
+{: .output}
 Verify that the message you see matches one of the ones above.
 If it does, continue by typing
 ~~~
 yes
 ~~~
 and hitting enter.
 You should then see a message which says
 ~~~
-> Hi <username>!
+Hi <username>!
 You've successfully authenticated, but GitHub does not
-> provide shell access.
+provide shell access.
 ~~~
+{: .output}
 The placeholder \<username\> in this text should contain your github username.
 If it does, then the setup is correct and we're good to go!
 If you get anything else, check your setup or ask a helper to look over your setup with you before proceeding.